-The Chicago Booth campuses are academic facilities to be used by Booth students, faculty, and staff while they participate in the school's educational and related programs.
+The Chicago Booth campuses are academic facilities to be used by Booth students, faculty, and staff to participate in the school's academic and community programs.
 Events not directly related to the academic mission of Chicago Booth must be approved by the deans or designated staff.
 Multiple programs use the university campuses.
 At no time should students occupy facilities on a full-time basis (other than during sessions), and, at times, some areas will have restricted access.